masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // basically above code will be invoked automatically by browser Window Object
-// so, above code will be the same as below
+// so, above code will be the same as belows
 <script>
   function functionName (param1, param2, ...) {
     ...